-• Enhanced daily living skills through on-going educational opportunities.
+- Enhanced daily living skills through ongoing education and hands-on learning

-• Appropriate socialization and communication skills through interactive experiences.
+- Improved socialization and communication through interactive group experiences

-• Improved health and wellness through a variety of physical fitness opportunities.
+- Improved health and wellness through regular physical fitness opportunities

-• Knowledge of local resources through inclusive community interactions.
+- Increased knowledge of local resources through active community engagement

 Vocational Training: Assistance for individuals in obtaining and maintaining job training through subcontracts or community job sites.